 Beth Homa-Style uses sustainably harvested and hand processed bark from White Paper Birch tree to make woven items that can be used in everyday life, as well as in a gallery.
 By teaching classes and facilitating other learning opportunities in this handcraft, Beth focuses on building communities and celebrating the weaving traditions rooted many different cultures.

 After studying painting at Hamline University and working as a caseworker for the homeless in Baltimore Maryland, Beth became an intern at the North House Folk School in Grand Marais, Minnesota.
 There she learned many traditional crafts including many styles of boat building, but her focus shifted to basketry and her obsession with birch bark was sparked.
 Birch bark quickly became her her principal medium.
 Beth has taught birch basketry classes at North House Folk School, the American Swedish Institute, the Weavers’ Guild, and many special engagements including the annual Basket Camp.
 Through communal learning, public demonstrations, and facilitating harvests, she shares her love for this durable and beautiful material with everyone with a desire to learn.

-Beth works as a one-woman business in the Thorp Building in historic Northeast Minneapolis.
+Beth works as a one-woman business in the historic Purity Building in South Minneapolis.
 She produces all of her products from start to finish using hand-tools and as such, please allow some time for larger or custom orders to be filled.
 Stop by and visit!